 1. Your Clock Will Indeed Run Out

 Just like every football season eventually comes to an end, your (hopefully long and healthy) season will also come to a close.
 When it does, you need a special kind of playbook for the rest of your team…AKA an estate plan.
-In this analogy an experienced lawyer is the great coach who is going to help you put plans in place for when the game changes unexpectedly or the stadium lights turn off for the last time.
+In this analogy, an experienced lawyer is a great coach who is going to help you put plans in place for when the game changes unexpectedly or the stadium lights turn off for the last time.
 And, just like so much can change over the course of a season, a lot will happen over the course of your lifetime.
 That’s where annual reviews and revisions after significant events fit in.

 While it is often difficult for people to ponder their unavoidable exit off their own fictitious field, preparation for what happens after your season is over can be one of the most comforting aspects of financial and legal planning.

 2. The Main Players

 Let’s take this analogy a bit further and put some estate planning terms into football speak.